FBH93/DistributedSystemsHandIns/HandIn3/ChittyChat.md

 `go run client/client.go -name <enter a client name here> -port <enter a port here>`

+Alternatively, build the solution for easy run.

+`go build client/client.go` then run the .exe file with flags in command line `client.exe -name <name> -port <port>` `go build server/server.go` then run the .exe file with flags in command line `server.exe -ServerName <name> -port <port>`

 in separate command prompts in the HandIn3-folder.
 Multiple clients may be started.

 When running the files, the optional flags `-name` and `-port` may be left out to revert to default values.
 If the port on the server is changed, the clients must use the same port.